wso2/docs-ei/en/streaming-integrator/docs/guides/extracting-data-from-static-sources-in-real-time.md

     The above Siddhi Application monitors the `Users/production` directory and generates an event in the `FileListenerStream` if any file is created/modified/removed in it.

-2. Start the `LogFileEventsApp` Siddhi application you created by clicko=ing on the play icon in the top panel.
+2. Start the `LogFileEventsApp` Siddhi application you created by clicking on the play icon in the top panel.

     ![Play](../images/extracting-data-from-static-sources/play.png)